Special 20- and 25-Year Plans

 You must also select an option for the payment of your disability benefits.

-You, your employer or someone authorized with your power of attorney may file your application for accidental disability retirement.
+You, your employer or someone authorized by you with your power of attorney may file your application for accidental disability retirement.
 The application must be filed while you are still in service or within two years of your discontinuance from service.
 When filing for this benefit, “in service” is defined as while you are:

 - Being paid on the payroll;